 Although that's common, many positions can work, and which one is best for you will depend on your preferences.

-If a mom is most comfortable and has the easiest time pushing while crouching down, on her sides or on all fours, then that’s the best position for her.
+If a mom is most comfortable and has the easiest time pushing while crouching down, on her side or on all fours, then that’s the best position for her.

 5. You’ll Need to Choose Between a Cut or Tearing

-The medical term is an “episiotomy,” and it means a cut to a woman’s vagina to allow the baby to fit through more easily.
+The medical term is an “episiotomy,” and it means to cut into the perineum to allow the baby to fit through more easily.
 Though this procedure was once common, it no longer is.

 In most cases, a woman can deliver without an episiotomy.
 Speak with your doctor to learn more and better understand why one may be used during a delivery.